We welcome and serve all students

 Living in San Francisco and applying to another district

-Parents/guardians must submit an interdistrict permit to the Educational Placement Center (EPC) if he/she lives in San Francisco and wants their child to attend a public school outside of San Francisco.
-Verification of the San Francisco home address is required.
+Parents/guardians must submit an interdistrict permit to the Enrollment Center (EC) if he/she lives in San Francisco and wants their child to attend a public school outside of San Francisco.
+The Parent/Guardian's ID and verification of the San Francisco home address must be submitted with the Interdistrict form.
 Students receiving Special Education Services must also submit a copy of their Individualized Educational Plan.

-Interdistrict applications are reviewed weekly and forwarded to the requested district.
+Interdistrict permits for the following school year are reviewed beginning in February and then weekly and forwarded to the requested district.
 Final approval is made by the requested district.
-Students who request interdistrict transfers cannot be guaranteed enrollment in SFUSD.
+Students who request interdistrict transfers are encouraged to also apply for school in the SFUSD in case the requested district does not approve.
 Interdistrict permits must be applied for annually.

 Living outside San Francisco and applying to SFUSD